esp-rs/esp8266-hal/README.md

 # esp8266-hal

-An experimental hardware abstraction layer for the [esp8266](https://en.wikipedia.org/wiki/ESP8266) written in Rust.
+> ⚠️ **NOTE** this HAL is now in maintenence mode.
+No further development is planned at this time, however PRs may still be accepted.

-Contributions are welcome :)
+An experimental hardware abstraction layer for the [ESP8266](https://en.wikipedia.org/wiki/ESP8266) written in Rust.

 Join in on the discussion: https://matrix.to/#/#esp-rs:matrix.org!